JAGGANRAJ27/selenium/README.md

-Here’s a markdown document with the **screenshot feature** added to the **Automated Web Testing with Selenium & PDF Report Generation** project.
-It integrates the feature where screenshots are captured for failed test cases and added to the generated PDF.

----

 # Automated Web Testing with Selenium & PDF Report Generation 🧪📊

 Welcome to the world of automated testing with Selenium and beautifully generated PDF reports! 🚀